stuartellis/sve-personal-website/content/articles/just-task-runner.md

 sudo apt install just                   # apt on Debian and Ubuntu
 ```

+For Red Hat based systems, use the [EPEL](https://docs.fedoraproject.org/en-US/epel/) repository.

 To install Task on Alpine Linux, you need to use the _community_ package repository:

 ```shell